Pele says protests and building delays threaten World Cup

-MEXICO CITY Protests in Brazil and delays in building stadiums are putting the World Cup next month at risk and prompting tourists to stay away, soccer great Pele said on Monday.
+MEXICO CITY Protests in Brazil and delays in building stadiums are putting the World Cup next month at risk and prompting tourists to stay away, football great Pele said on Monday.

 Brazil's tournament organizers have faced headwinds since the country was tapped to host the World Cup in 2007.